ISISComputingGroup/ibex_developers_manual/Datastreaming---File-writing.md

 The general structure of the file can be written as this will likely not differ between instruments (at least not much) so this will be added in by the script that forwards to `ALL_runInfo`

+NB.
+I couldn't use the NeXus-Constructor for this as it no longer takes a NeXus file as an input, the version on master doesn't allow top-level fields or arbitrary groups, and there aren't many things in the ZOOM file for example that are in `/raw_data_1/instrument` which is where the NeXus constructor puts components by default.